nathanielvarona/dotfiles/README.md

 * A collection of dotfiles for easy setup and configuration of my development environment
 * Managed using GNU `stow` to symlink dotfiles to my home directory `~/` or `$HOME`
+* Handy scripts for installing packages and development toolings

 ## Quick Setup